Eric V. Hachikian

 Eric V. Hachikian scores The Weinstein Company's epic new series

-Composer Eric V. Hachikian teamed up with collaborator Peter Nashel to craft an original score for Netflix’s largest production to date, an epic 10 episode first season based on the adventures of young Marco Polo in Kublai Khan’s court.
+Composer Eric V. Hachikian teamed up with collaborator Peter Nashel to craft an original score for Netflix’s largest production to date, an epic series based on the adventures of young Marco Polo in Kublai Khan’s court.
 The music is a seamless blend of East and West, infusing traditional Silk Road instrumentation with a contemporary cinematic score.

 Check out the trailer below, which includes a killer track by Dirty South.